7Block Labs

 Core Components of a Blockchain Security Runbook

-• Post-Incident Review: Lessons learned, updates to protocols
+• Post-Incident Review: Reflect on what we've learned, and make sure to update our protocols accordingly.

 Designing a Blockchain-Specific Incident Response Runbook